By Michaëlle Desrosiers and Franck Seguy

 Port-Salut, small coastal town in southern Haiti, known for lovely beaches and radiant landscapes deserving of postcards.

-Since one week, a new element has been added to her reputation: it is the place where at least four Uruguayan soldiers of the misnamed UN Mission for Stabilization in Haiti (MINUSTAH) hid out and gang-raped an 18-year old Haitian boy.
+A new element has been added to her reputation: it is the place where at least four Uruguayan soldiers of the misnamed United Nations Mission for Stabilization in Haiti (MINUSTAH) hid out and gang-raped an 18-year old Haitian boy.

-If the act was perpetrated on Thursday July 28th, 2011, it was not until the end of August that it began to occupy the headlines.
+The act was perpetrated on Thursday, July 28, 2011, but it was not until the end of August 2011 that it began to occupy the headlines.
 Part of the reason for this was because a video of the crime was broadcast on the internet.
 The soldiers themselves filmed this video and used it later as a movie, projecting it as a way to boast of their prowess.
 Worse, they did so in front of local teenagers, all friends of the victim.
 And it is precisely one of these teenagers who captured with his mobile phone some of the video footage that was released online by Haiti Press Network (HPN).

 The video appeared on the web for only a few hours.
 It is unclear if its removal was a diplomatic move by the Uruguayan government or by the UN itself.
 You Tube justified this withdrawal by noting its policy of not promoting hatred, since many comments (over 4000) were strongly condenming the UN’s barbarity.